ActianCorp/zeenea-platform-docs/docs/zeenea-connector-dbt.md

 Read more: [Managing Connections](./zeenea-managing-connections.md)

-In order to establish a connection with an DBT instance, specifying the following parameters in the dedicated file is required:
+In order to establish a connection with an dbt instance, specifying the following parameters in the dedicated file is required:

 <table>
   <tr>